-Comey Investigation: He Had Friend Leak Memos to Media
+James Comey Had a Friend Leak His Memo About President Trump

 Comey no longer has his memos, he told the committee.
 He handed them over to the special counsel, which Deputy Attorney General Rod Rosenstein appointed May 17.

-Comey did not identify his friend by name.
-The Columbia Law School website faculty page had reportedly crashed shortly after his remarks.
-The Times ran an article May 13 about Comey's future career prospects, and cited Columbia Professor Daniel Richman, describing him as "a Columbia law professor and friend of Mr. Comey’s, who helped woo him to Columbia in 2013" and someone who had spoken with Comey several times since his termination.
+Comey did not identify his friend by name, which appears to have led the Columbia Law School website faculty page to crash from high traffic shortly after his remarks.
+But the Times ran an article May 13 about Comey's future career prospects which cited Columbia Professor Daniel Richman, describing him a friend who had spoken with Comey several times since his termination.